GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 APEX Supports JWT Authentication as a secure means to secure the API transaction between a Consumer (API Requester) and Publisher (owner of API endpoint).

+## Terminology

+Publisher - This is the owner of the API endpoint hosted on APEX, which may be an Agency.
+Developer/Consumer - This is the developer of the application which will use (or consume) the API belonging to the Publisher.

 ## Prerequisites-API Endpoint URL

 The Developer will have to get the API Endpoint URL from the Publisher.
 This will be the API which the API request is to be made to.  (eg.  <https://public-stg.api.gov.sg/agency/api>)